Programs for Children and Youth

 In Jan 2017, the Applegrove Connection Afterschool program for children ages 6 to 12 resumed.
 On school days, Applegrove staff pick up children at Bowmore Public school and bring them to the Applegrove Connection at the Toronto Formosan Presbyterian Church at 31 Eastwood Road until 6 pm.
 View the February calendar (PDF, 356K).

 The afterschool Junior Leaders Program (which commenced in October 2016) is geared to pre-teens ages 11 to 13 who want to become more independent.
 Through fun activities guided by experienced leadership staff, participants develop leadership, life and team building skills.
 During the school year, two sessions of 10 weeks on Tuesdays and Thursdays are offered.
 For more information about the program and registration, please call our office at 416-461-8143.
 View a sample calendar (129K).
-There is still room in our Junior Leaders program for the fall '17 session!
-Come sign up in the Applegrove Office.
-If your child canít make it to this one, there will be another session offered from February to April 2018.
+Now is the time to sign up your child for the February to April 2018 session!

 Always looking to attract new faces, the Teen Drop-In program is committed to keeping things fresh and exciting.
 Teens can make new friends, build leadership and practise teamwork.
 The Applegrove Teen Drop-In operates from October through May, Tuesdays in the gym and Thursdays in the lounge, from 6:30 - 8:30 pm.
 All teens ages 12 to 16 are invited to drop by and check it out.